강의

 - Netflix, Tesla FSD, Spotify, CI/CD pipelines, etc.

-Based on real-world cases, we deeply cover "how it was designed and what trade-offs were chosen."
+Based on real-world cases, we deeply explore "how it was designed and what trade-offs were chosen."

 - Database & Object-Oriented Design